 Collaborating with Hope Health Action to complete construction of Haiti’s first permanent rehabilitation facility for people with spinal cord injuries at Hopital de la Convention Baptist d’Haiti (HCBH)

 Architectural planning and construction of a new primary care clinic operated by Unite de Lutte pour la Sante (ULS) in the community of Bande du Nord

-Proposing and doing preliminary design work on a new pediatric building at JUH, constructed with funding from the United States Agency for International Development (USAID)
+Proposing and doing preliminary design work on a new pediatric building at JUH (pictured at left), constructed with funding from the United States Agency for International Development (USAID)

 Designing and managing a major renovation at Fort Saint Michel Health Center (FSM) with funding from MINUSTAH and USAID; the expansion improved and enlarged facilities for pediatrics, maternity, tuberculosis treatment, family planning, and more